The Basketball 50p is one of the elusive Olympic coins released to commemorate the 2012 Olympic Games held in London, but how much is it worth today?

 When looking only at mintage numbers, the Basketball 50p is considered to be the 14th rarest in the set of 29 coins.
 There were 1,748,000 of these coins minted.

 All 29 coins in the Olympic 50-pence series, including the Basketball 50p Olympic coin, were also minted in a Specimen in Card.
-The Basketball Coin is labeled 5/29.
+The Basketball Coin is labelled 5/29.
 This coin was also minted in a Silver Brilliant Uncirculated 0.925 Silver variety.

 Additionally, two sets of the Basketball Coin were minted with unknown mintage in the London 2012 Sports Collection Collector Album set and the London 2012 Silver 50p Sports Collection.
 Both sets included all 29 coins in the series.
 The London 2012 Silver 50p Sports Collection set included all 29 coins minted in 0.925 silver.
 The silver set had a limit of 30,000, but the actual mintage is unknown.